BasicOrganizer/basicorganizer.github.io/basicnotes-privacy.md

 **Summary:**
 - ✓ Notes stored locally only
-- ✓ No note content shared
+- ✓ No note content shared with the developer
 - ✓ Currently no ads or analytics
 - ✓ Optional future features require user consent
 - ✓ Users have full control over their data